parkyerim11/OSS_Termp/README.md

-# OSS_TERM
+# OSS_TERM (FINAL CODE1,2 참고)
 Our project is **to blur the face after recognizing the face** in the image.
 And we used open source with facial recognition.

 ## There are three characteristics in detail

-1. Convert photos to black and white
+1. Convert photos to black and white (FInal code1)
-2. face recog and circle the face
+2. face recog and circle the face (FInal code1)
-3. Recognizing the number of people in the picture
+3. Recognizing the number of people in the picture (FInal code2)
-4. Blur the face into a rectangular after recognizing it
+4. Blur the face into a rectangular after recognizing it (FInal code2)

 ---